Cases No 01 2026

 Copilot

 Where we are today.
-The AI drafts the reply; the collector reads it, edits if they want, sends.
-A human is in every loop.
+AI drafts the reply; the collector reviews it, edits if needed, and sends.
+A human remains in every loop.

 2. 02 In progress